Russian Black Bread

 1. In a small bowl, combine yeast and sugar with warm water.
 Stir to dissolve and let stand until foamy, about 10 minutes.

 2. Heat two cups water, molasses, vinegar, butter and chocolate until the butter and chocolate are melted.
-Set aside.
+Set aside and let cool to lukewarm warm.

 3. Combine whole-wheat, rye and white flours in a large bowl.
 Set aside.